 This Excel worksheet helps you collect, detail, and quantify the energy-saving opportunities you discover on your Treasure Hunt.
 Use it to stay organized and summarize potential savings.

-Tip: Energy savings calculators are frequently available from equipment manufacturers or can be found online.
+Tip: Energy savings calculators are often available online or from equipment manufacturers.

 Listen to this webinar to hear from two ENERGY STAR partners -- Atrium Health and Bimbo Bakeries -- that have used Treasure Hunts as a way to improve day-to-day operations and engage building operators and employees in “discovering” treasure in their facilities, plus get an overview of resources available from EPA to help your organization plan and host a successful Treasure Hunt in time for Energy Awareness Month this October.